Labor Day, on the first Monday in September, is a U.S. holiday that honors workers and the labor movement. It’s also the

 The same is true of the 2017 Republican tax cut.
 Almost all the benefit of that went to the 1%.
 That’s why, though the economy is strong, wages are not keeping up with inflation.
-(Even worse, the $1.5 trillion tax cut didn’t come from an increase in revenue or decrease in spending.
-They borrowed the money, so we workers are going to have to pay it back.)
+Even worse, the $1.5 trillion tax cut didn’t come from an increase in revenue or decrease in spending.
+The money was borrowed, so young workers are going to have to pay it back.

 We need to find a balance.
 Economies stagnate when wealth is distributed unequally.
 Henry Ford, the founder of Ford Motors understood that.
 Realizing that his own workers couldn’t afford his cars, Henry Ford increased wages and guess what happened?
 He sold more cars and made more money.